Hernando Arias de Saavedra: Governor of Rio de la Plata

 In 1596 Hernandarias was elected as Lieutenant-Governor of the Rio de la Plata province, including Buenos Aires.
 In 1597, upon the death of governor Valdés Vanda, King Phillip II ordered captain Francisco de Barraza to name a new governor of the province of Rio de la Plata.
 Hernandarias was elected unanimously by the caudillo in Asunción as the governor of Rio de la Plata province, including Buenos Aires.

 Hernandarias served three terms as governor: 1597–1599, 1602–1609, and 1615–1617.
 As governor, he enacted a number of policies to stimulate the growth of what was at that time a small port town.
 These included the creation of the first primary schools, kilns for creating bricks and tiles to replace adobe as a construction material, and the rebuilding of a fortress to protect the city from pirates.
-Following the capture of two anchored ships by English privateers on March 18, 1607, he ordered the construction of a larger fort at the mouth of the Matanza River, in what is now the neighborhood of Vuelta de Rocha.
+Following the capture of two anchored ships by English privateers on 18 March 1607, he ordered the construction of a larger fort at the mouth of the Matanza River, in what is now the neighborhood of Vuelta de Rocha.
 He also enacted measures against smuggling caused by prohibitions on import, export and the African slave trade.
-During his term as governor of Buenos Aires, Hernandarias started several expeditions, including ones to Uruguay and Brazil to rein in the Portuguese bandeirantes, explore the Patagonia, survey the navigability of rivers and to find the mythical City of the Caesars.
+During his term as governor of Buenos Aires, Hernandarias started several expeditions, including ones to Uruguay and Brazil to rein in the Portuguese bandeirantes, explore Patagonia, survey the navigability of rivers and to find the mythical City of the Caesars.
 Eventually in 1604, he was captured by the native Mapuche around 1,000 km south of Buenos Aires.
 He escaped and survived.

 In 1603, Hernandarias changed the rules on Amerindian workers, ending the mita and encomienda labor systems.
 The Spanish had essentially depended on native labor in exchange for nominally converting them to Christianity.
 He gained approval for this reform from King Phillip III.
 In 1608 he arranged the creation of the Jesuit and Franciscan reductions in the region of Guayrá (modern Paraguay).
 While it relocated many natives, compared to the previous system, it protected them from the ranchers and the encomienda.
 In 1611, visiting judge Francisco de Alfaro ordered the emancipation of all natives working on encomiendas who had been converted by the Jesuits.
 His proclamation is known as the Ordenanzas de Alfaro.

 As Governor of the Governorate of the Río de la Plata, Hernandarias at the beginning of the 17th century opposed the burgeoning mate industry.
 He thought it was an unhealthy bad habit, and that too much of the Indian workforce was consumed the drink.
 He ordered an end to the production in the Governorate of the Río de la Plata, while seeking approval from the Crown.
 It rejected his ban, as did the people involved in production, who never complied with the order.